AidanRosen/Cse15l-lab-reports/labReportTwo.md

   }
  ```

- By creating a temp variable, I prevented the loss of information.
+ By creating a temp variable, I prevented the loss of information from setting the current indexed element to something else.
+In other words, I saved the changed data to be used again at ```arr[arr.length - i - 1] = temp```.
 By changing the loop to go up to arr.length/2, I swap elements around the middle, not swapping all the way through and ending up with what I originally started with.

  # Part 3